robertduplock/scifibooks.club/content/en/fiction/star-trek-aventine-destiny-s-edge.md

 Only the pale luminescence of emergency lighting lit the bridge now.
 The putrid smell of melting plastics and stale ozone filled the air.
 Captain Madison Short knelt on one knee and reached under the ops console.
 His hand touched something hot.
 Taking a rag from his pocket, he wrapped it around his dirty hand and tried again.
 This time, the data nodule came loose.

 Who’s uniform had this rag come from?
 From which lifeless body had he taken it?
 Ensign Nunez?
 Lieutenant Shaw?
-Or that one crewman they’d had on the Sequeira… They teased her because she’d flunked probability mechanics at the academy.
+Or that one crewman they’d had on the _Sequeira_… They teased her because she’d flunked probability mechanics at the academy.
 At the time, the teasing seemed good-natured.
 Now he realised they were being mean.

 The crewman’s name… what was it?